MiragianCycle/open_stories/Readme.md

 Open Stories is a community-driven hub where writers collaborate on creative prompts from across the web.
 Our mission is to foster an inclusive and diverse space, encouraging collaborative storytelling through the lens of shared ideas.

-## How to Contribute

-Whether you're a seasoned wordsmith or just starting out, you can join as a *Writer* or an *Editor*.
-Utilize [Git](https://git-scm.com/) for version control or learn through simple [pull requests](https://www.firsttimersonly.com/).
-Check out this [tutorial](https://www.youtube.com/watch?v=rgbCcBNZcdQ) for guidance.

 ## Weekly Prompts and Manuscripts

 Every week, ([I](https://theena.net/)) craft a short story based on a prompt.
 The writing sessions are recorded without voice and shared on YouTube, while the manuscript (in markdown, LaTeX, PDF and HTML formats) is made available here.